SHUD-System/rSHUD/README.md

 This package can be used with the AutoSHUD project, that can build modeling domain automatically.

 ## Purpose of the package:
-1. convert the geospatial data into SHUD format.
+1. Convert the geospatial data into SHUD format.
 The tool kit is able to process the raster and vector data, then building the unstructured triangular mesh domain for PIHM.
 2. Write/read the SHUD input files.
 3. Read the SHUD output files.
 4. Generate the calibration parameter set.